Why Automation Testing Is Important In Agile Development?

 Why Agile Developers Love Automation Testing

-- Speed: Automating the testing introduces speed to our development methodology.
+- Faster Speed: Automating the testing introduces speed to our development methodology.

-- ROI: Though initial investment cost is high, but due to the advantages the return on investment is one long term and is time saving too.
+- Greater ROI(Return on Investment): Though initial investment cost is high, but due to the advantages the return on investment is one long term and is time saving too.

-- Reliability: By employing the use of scripts for the testing procedure reliability is increased to many folds.
+- Reliable Deployments: By employing the use of scripts for the testing procedure reliability is increased to many folds.

-- Simultaneity: Same script can run on different devices hence simultaneous testing
+- Parallel Testing: Same script can run on different devices hence simultaneous testing

-- Reusability: Once a script a developed, you can use it number of times to test the software bug.
+- Reusable Code Scripts: Once a script a developed, you can use it number of times to test the software bug.
 Different updations can also be made in the same script to use it for latest user requirements.

 Automation testing is like a backbone to Agile Software Development methodology for the advantages it offers.
 By applying automation testing to Agile you can easily overcome the challenges faced by Agile.